 This paper analyzes how the children who gained early-life exposure to abortion legalization over 1969-1973, fare later in life in terms of health outcomes.

 This paper looks into the impact of a rule change brought about by the 2006 reauthorization of the Ryan White Care Act which resulted in an exogenous shock to federal funding for AIDS Drug Assistance Program (ADAP).
-ADAP provides people living with HIV (PLWH) with access to life-saving antiretroviral treatments.
+ADAP provides people living with HIV with access to life-saving antiretroviral treatments.